airframa/airframa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Graduate Researcher at the Chinese University of Hong Kong.
 Multimedia Laboratory (MMLab)/Centre for Perceptual and Interactive Intelligence (CPII), Department of Information Engineering, CUHK.
-Advisor: Pr.
-Dr. Hongsheng Li.

 profile:
   align: right